kellymilligan/canvas-framer/README.md

 - When using a WebGL canvas I seem to be hitting a resolution limit at higher paper sizes (A0, A1, A2).
 Attempting to scale the pixel ratio up further leads to a blank white screen at these sizes.
 - Selecting "To paper" for the "Artwork scaling" setting doesn't work well with WebGL examples.
 At some paper sizes it works, but at larger paper sizes it seems to hit a rendering limit, giving you a blank white result instead.

+---

+## To-do's

+- Add Custom paper size controls
+- Add saving of current config in local storage and restore upon reload.
+Include 'reset' link to set back to defaults.
+- Hide paper colour and 'to paper' scaling options